 When we use an F-test to look at the difference in means between just two groups, as we've done here for the binary classification problem of the case study, the test we are performing actually reduces to what's called a t-test.
 An F-test is extensible to three or more groups and so is useful for multiclass classification.
 A t-test just compares the means between two groups of samples, to see if the difference in those means is statistically significant.

 While the F-test served our purposes here of univariate feature selection, there are a few cautions to keep in mind.
-Going back to the concept of formal statistical assumptions, for the F-test these include that the data is normally distributed.
+Going back to the concept of formal statistical assumptions, for the F-test these include that the data are normally distributed.
 We have not checked this.
 Also, in comparing the same response variable, y, to many potential features from the matrix, X, we have performed what are known in statistics as multiple comparisons.
 In short, this means that by examining multiple features in comparison to the same response over and over, the odds increase that we'll find what we think is a "good feature" just by random chance.
 However, such features may not generalize to new data.
 There are statistical corrections for multiple comparisons that amount to adjusting the p-values to account for this.

 Even if we have not followed all the statistical "rules" that go along with these methods, we can still get useful results from them.
 Many methods that assume a normal distribution are regularly used with non-normal data, often with acceptable results.
 And the multiple comparison correction is more of a concern when p-values are the ultimate quantity of interest, for example, when making statistical inferences.
 Here, p-values are just a means to an end of ranking the feature list.
 The order of this ranking would not change, if the p-values were corrected for multiple comparisons.